garrettluu/cuboid/readme.md

-## Cuboid
+## Cuboid - A 3D graphics and linear algebra library for the CE

+Nothing here yet!

 ---

-This template is a part of the C SDK Toolchain for use on the CE.